Where to Stay in Thessaloniki First Time: Best Areas

 🔍MORE HOTEL DEALS IN LADADIKA

-3. Ano Poli (Upper Town), a traditional area in Thessaloniki
+3. Ano Poli (Upper Town) – traditional area in Thessaloniki

-Ano Poli is also known as Upper Town and is located immediately to the north of the city centre.
+Ano Poli, also known as Upper Town, is located immediately to the north of the city centre.
 As the highest point in the city, it offers stunning views of Thessaloniki and its surrounding countryside.
 Settled during the Ottoman occupation, it is well known for its abundance of Byzantine culture.

 Ano Poli is built around the city’s acropolis and is considered one of the most traditional areas in Thessaloniki.
 The acropolis itself is known as Eptapyrgio and is a Byzantine and Ottoman era fort, which at one point served as the main district of the historic city.